86: HELLO BATMAN; GOODBYE NORMA JEAN

 Out of the Batcave and en route to Gotham City, Batman and Robin are on the way!

 While it was only a little over 10 miles to our next site, the GPS guided us along a faster route that was a dozen miles further, but at the same time it kept us out of the Hollywood Boulevard and Beverly Hills tourist traffic.
 I was excited for the next stop as it was technically a Presidential site; although that description was a bit of a stretch.
 Either way, when we parked inside the Pierce Brothers Westwood Village Memorial Park and Mortuary, I couldn’t get to the crypt of actress Marilyn Monroe fast enough.
 From the Mustang, I was carried to the Corridor of Memories Mausoleum that was located in the northeastern section of the small cemetery.
 It was easy to locate the final resting place of the Blonde Bombshell of the 1950s and early 60s as there were dozens of flower arrangements that had been placed below her crypt.
 It was also the only vault that had photographs affixed to the marble face of the crypt – photos that showed exactly how beautiful and sexy Marilyn Monroe had been in life.
-Once my photographer had hung me by my ponytail from the permanent bronze flower vase attached to Monroe’s tomb, Tom snapped several images – all the while I had hoped I wouldn’t fall to my death.
+Once my photographer had hung me by my ponytail from the permanent bronze flower vase attached to Monroe’s crypt, Tom snapped several images – all the while I had hoped I wouldn’t fall to my death.
 Once the pictures had been captured, my sneaky camera guy secretly pilfered a red rose from the dozen that had been placed in the vase.

 The crypt of actress Marilyn Monroe, located in the Corridor of Memories Mausoleum at the Pierce Brothers Westwood Village Park cemetery.